Guide to the Master of Fine Arts in Experimental and Documentary Arts collection, 2012-2018

 - Materials in English

 Some authors have contributed both creative and written theses; others have elected to contribute only one or the other.
-Not all authors have both written and creative theses, and not all graduates of the MFA EDA program submitted their work for inclusion in this archive.
+Not all authors have both written and creative theses.
+Participation in the archival project is voluntary; not all graduates of the MFA EDA program submitted their work for inclusion in this archive.

 Acquired as part of the Archive of Documentary Arts.

-The collection is arranged into series by year.
+The collection is arranged into series by program year.
 Within each series, theses are separated into two types, written and creative.
-Authors are listed in each type and their corresponding files or items are described.
-Author abstracts are included when available.
+Within those two groups, authors are listed in alphabetical order by name, and the contents of their theses files are described.
+Many authors have entries in both groups.
+Author abstracts and artists' statements are included when available.

 Access to the Collection